 Filter events by date, category, state, or keyword.

-The Newport Folk Festival, founded by George Wein in 1959, takes place on the grounds at Fort Adams State Park and features four stages of world class musicians, food, vendors and a number of exhibits.
+The festival features three full days of jazz on four unique stages on the grounds at Fort Adams State Park situated at the mouth of Newport Harbor with panoramic views of the Newport Bridge and the East Passage The festival features four stages of world class musicians, food, and crafts and a number of exhibits.

 America’s oldest craft fair, the League of NH Craftsmen’s Fair is one of the finest, most prestigious craft events in the USA today.
 This annual nine-day event showcases the work of more than 350 craftspeople’s items, made by hand in New Hampshire.
 It’s the place to see an incredible variety of beautiful, one-of-a-kind craft items that are functional, decorative and built to last.
 The fair is held at the Mount Sunapee Resort in the beautiful Dartmouth/Sunapee region of New Hampshire.
 The Annual Craftsmen’s Fair is a fun way to explore the fascinating world of fine craftmaking, with activities for all ages.
 Meet and talk to the craftsmen, learn about their techniques, and purchase from them.
 Find creative and practical gifts at more than 200 craft booths and The Shop at the Fair.
 Adults and children can sign up for workshops — including basket weaving, tools for kids and glassblowing.
 Or, watch daily demonstrations of glassblowing, woodcarving, blacksmithing, furniture building and more.